-The Trustees have determined that an appropriate rate of investment return to meet these objectives is 2.6% per annum in excess of the return on UK government gilts.
-The Trustees have engaged with its advisers to ensure that excessive risk will not be taken in achieving this level of investment return.
-The Trustees have taken account of the financial strength of the employer.
+The Trustee has determined that an appropriate rate of investment return to meet these objectives is 2.6% per annum in excess of the return on UK government gilts.
+The Trustee has engaged with its advisers to ensure that excessive risk will not be taken in achieving this level of investment return.
+The Trustee has taken account of the financial strength of the employer.